The Platinum Card® by American Express Review

 American Express has always been synonymous with luxury.
 This card definitely reenforces that image.
 Just by having this card, you will gain access to some fantastic airport lounges, elevated status with select brands and access to the Fine Hotels and Resorts collection.
 Plus, you’ll be able to earn valuable Membership Rewards points with every qualifying purchase.

-Along with these fantastic perks, the AMEX Platinum card charges a higher annual fee of $550.
-This is right in line with another excellent premium rewards card, the Chase Sapphire Reserve.
+Along with these fantastic perks, the card_name charges a higher annual fee of $695, see rates and fees.
+This is right in line with another excellent premium rewards card, the card_name.
 Remember, if you’re an active duty member of the military, it’s possible to have the annual fee on this card waived.
 Yes, the annual fee is a lot but the benefits can easily be worth more than the cost.
 Let’s dive in and see if this card is right for you.

 The Welcome Bonus

-Currently American Express is offering new Platinum card members a welcome bonus of 60,000 Membership Rewards points.
-In order to earn this bonus, you must first spend $5,000 within the first 3 months of opening your account.
+Currently American Express is offering new card_name members a solid welcome bonus. bonus_miles_full Terms apply.
 Keep in mind that American Express only allows you to earn one welcome bonus in your lifetime per card.
-If you have already signed up for this card in the past and received a bonus, you won’t be eligible to earn another one.
+If you have already applied for this card in the past and received a bonus, you won’t be eligible to earn another one.